If you would like to sign up for notification of historic bridge availability please contact Stacie Palmer at stacie.palmer@la.gov

 Status of the Bridge

-The bridge is owned by the Louisiana Department of Transportation and currently carries Interstate 10 vehicular traffic over the Calcasieu River.
-LADOTD in conjunction with the FHWA proposes replacement of the bridge under State Project No H.003931 and Federal Project Number H003931.
+The bridge is owned by the Louisiana Department of Transportation and currently carries US 371 vehicular traffic over the KCS Railroad Minden.
+LADOTD in conjunction with the FHWA proposes replacement of the bridge under State Project No H.012030 and Federal Project Number H012030.
 The estimated replacement date is to be determined.

-As a mitigation stipulation for the Adverse Effect to this historic bridge, the bridge is being marketed to another entity for historic preservation.
-If ownership of the bridge is not transferred to another entity for moving to another location for an alternate use, the bridge will be demolished along with the other portions of the bridge.
+As a mitigation stipulation for the Adverse Effect to this historic bridge, the bridge is being marketed to other entities for historic preservation.
+If ownership of the bridge is not transferred to another entity for an alternate use at a different location, the bridge will be demolished.

 Re-use of the bridge as a non-vehicular bridge is encouraged.
 If you are interested in acquiring this bridge for adaptive, non-vehicular use please read the stipulations for bridge ownership transfer below.
-This bridge will be marketed until September 7, 2022.
-Contact Katherine Sinitiere at Katherine.Sinitiere@la.gov or 225-242-4509 by September 7, 2022, 2022 if you are interested in acquiring this bridge for non-vehicular, adaptive re-use or if you have questions on submitting a proposal.
+This bridge will be marketed until March 21, 2025.
+Contact Patrick Vines at Patrick Vines@la.gov or 225-242-4514 by March 21, 2025 if you are interested in acquiring this bridge for non-vehicular, adaptive re-use or if you have questions on submitting a proposal.

 Description of the Bridge